Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 {{page.varDownloadsRelnotes}}
 * Improved write performance for workloads on clusters with high-churn, small-file datasets
 * Added a new Active Directory capability
-* Made a number of pages in the Web UI more clear
+* Made a number of pages in the Qumulo Core Web UI more clear
 * Improved SMB and NFS share, export management, and status APIs
-* Added inactivity timeout to the Web UI
+* Added inactivity timeout to the Qumulo Core Web UI
 * Identified a regression in 5.0.5 and fixed a bug that occurs for rare NFS client applications.

 ## Qumulo Core 5.0.6